daytonaio/content/definitions/20240819_definition_term sheet.md

 ---
-title: 'Term Sheet'
+title: "Term Sheet"
 description:
-  'A term sheet is a non-binding document that outlines the fundamental terms and conditions under which an investment will be made.
-It acts as a blueprint for the final legal agreement and serves to ensure that both the entrepreneur and the investors are in agreement on key aspects of the deal before significant legal expenses are incurred.'
+  "A term sheet is a non-binding document that outlines the fundamental terms and conditions under which an investment will be made.
+It acts as a blueprint for the final legal agreement and serves to ensure that both the entrepreneur and the investors are in agreement on key aspects of the deal before significant legal expenses are incurred."
 ---

 # Term Sheet